 Summit County requires a district representative’s signature on building and lot permits.
 To initiate the plan review process please apply online.
-If you have any questions about he process please contact NS Fire Marshall at (435) 336-2221.
+If you have any questions about the process please contact Chief Ben Nielson at (435) 395-7329.

 Two issues often come up when considering a permit:

 - Water supply – In simple terms, a structure must have access to some kind of water supply to be approved.
 In many instances, a community water supply is deemed adequate.
 But in more rural settings, the only water supply to an individual home is often a well, which by itself simply does not provide the kind of water required for fire suppression.In July of 2010, Utah HB 0308 took effect.
 It gives fire districts the authority, to require sprinklers under specific conditions.
 Specific language dealing with automatic sprinklers can be found on lines 117-140.
 The district can not require sprinklers in areas outside of the designated Urban Wildland Interface.There is a lot of debate over fire sprinklers.
 We suggest you educate yourself on their effectiveness and on their proven ability to save lives.
 The Utah State Fire Marshall’s web-site has a lot of information and links supporting home fire sprinklers.In lieu of a community water system, or sprinklers the district may also require on-site storage, maintained for year-round access by the property owner.
 In most cases, the requirement is at least 5,000 gallons for a typical family home.The District has adopted and as a practice follows the Urban Wildland Interface Code and the Eastern Summit County Development Code, both of which provide specific guidelines for water storage, access and sprinkler systems.